 Federal Student Loan Repayment Plans

-If have a federal student loan and you are interested in reducing your monthly payment to a more manageable amount, Leiderman Shelomith Alexander + Somodevilla, PLLC (“LSAS Law”) can help you explore the different repayment plans available to you and select the most beneficial repayment plan given your individual circumstances.
-Some of the different repayment plans available include:
+If you have a federal student loan and you are interested in reducing your monthly payment to a more manageable amount, our team at Leiderman Shelomith Alexander + Somodevilla, PLLC can help you explore the different repayment plans available.
+We have ample experience working with individuals facing mounting student debt, and we know how to review the details of complex cases to create personalized repayment plans to improve your financial circumstances.

 Standard, Graduated and Extended Repayment Plans